-Available all year round except for high season, festivities and bank vacations .
+Available all year round except for high season, festivities and bank holidays .

 A seminal opportunity to reverse the ageing of your body.
 Highly qualified instructors from Puglia, lead a variety of classes either relaxing, detoxifying, regenerating, corrective or specifically oriented to combat physical ageing.

 Private or group classes take place in the large, beautiful and fully equipped Iyengar Yoga Studio.